subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

-# Cosmos
+# Cosmos Quick Start

-## Develop Your First SubQuery Cosmos Project
+## Goals

 The goal of this quick start guide is to adapt the standard starter project in the Juno Network and then begin indexing all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) (which also contributed to SubQuery) from Cosmos.

 **Important:** Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
 You must complete the suggested [4 steps](https://github.com/DeveloperInProgress/juno-subql-starter#readme) for Cosmos users.

 You can see the final code of this project on [visiting this link.](https://github.com/jamesbayly/juno-terra-developer-fund-votes)

 Now, let's move ahead in the process and update these configurations.

-## 1. Make Changes to Your Project

-Previously, in the [SubQuery CLI](../quickstart.md) section, you must have noted [3 key files](../quickstart.html#_3-make-changes-to-your-project).
+Previously, in the [1.
+Create a New Project](../quickstart.md) section, you must have noted [3 key files](../quickstart.html#_3-make-changes-to-your-project).
 Let's begin updating them one by one.

-### 1.1 Update Your GraphQL Schema File
+## 1. Update Your GraphQL Schema File

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect start.
 It allows you to define your end goal beforehand.

 Update the `schema.graphql` file as follows.
 The aim is to index all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2).

 ```graphql
 type Vote @entity {